-Academic engagement defines Global Honors, but our students' activities transcend the traditional classroom setting to include co-curricular, social, and service activities.
+Academic engagement defines Global Honors, but our students' activities transcend the traditional classroom setting to include conference opportunities and co-curricular, social, and service activities.
 Some of these are 'officially' arranged by the Program, but students are welcome to take ownership of their experience and initiate their own ideas.
 Some of these are explored below.

 The Global Honors Student Leadership Council (SLC)

 All Global Honors students are members of the SLC.
-Participation in SLC meetings (typically 2-3 times per quarter) and activities is completely optional, but opportunities for involvement are abundant.
+Participation in SLC meetings and activities (typically 2-3 times per quarter) is optional but strongly encouraged, and opportunities for involvement are abundant.
 Each Spring, SLC Co-Chairs are elected by their classmates, and these leaders are tasked to schedule meetings, brainstorm a quarterly calendar of events, and enable their peers to come up with their own activities - all Global Honors students are considered to be emerging leaders, and they have the freedom to lead projects that are of personal interest and value.
 For information on the SLC Co-Chair role, see the SLC Guidelines & Expectations.

 2020-21 SLC Co-Chairs:

 Global Honors Service Activities

 Community service is taken very seriously by UW Tacoma and the Global Honors Program.
 Indeed, global engagement and local engagement go hand in hand.
-In addition to discussing civic responsibilites and objectives in-class, the Program reaches out to South Sound partners to put theory into practice.
+In addition to discussing civic responsibilities and objectives in-class, the Program reaches out to South Sound partners to put theory into practice.
 Program-initiated service activities have included habitat restoration projects around Commencement Bay (pictured, right), and SLC-initiated activities have included stints at the UWT Giving Garden.
 Students are also regularly informed of opportunities arranged by other UWT departments.

 Global Honors Workshops